M-Shrief/Adeeb_ExpressTS_Postgres/adeeb/Readme.md

   - Centralized Error Handling
   - Data Validation with Yup and express-validator
   - Security best practices from OWASP
+  - Communicate with gRPC server with Proto Buffers
   - …and more

 ## File Structure